nennneko5787/scp-uploader/README.md

 - Python >= 3.10
 - Cloudflare R2

-I will write a how to setup
+I will write how to setup